suchipi/serializable-types/README.md

   // If the given object cannot be deserialized into this type, an error will be thrown. deserialize(serialized: Object): any;

   // Assert that a given value is of this type.
-Like `check`, but it throws an error if the value is now of this type. assert(val: any): void;
+Like `check`, but it throws an error if the value is not of this type. assert(val: any): void;
 }
 ```